Harish-Chandra bimodules of finite $K$-type in Deligne categories: Main definitions

 Let $\cc_t$ denote $\Rep(GL_t), \Rep(O_t)$ or $\Rep(Sp_t)$.
 We denote by $G_n$ the group $GL_n, O_{2n+1}$, $Sp_{2n}$ respectively and let $\cc_n$ be the category of representations of $G_n$.
 We denote by $V^{(n)}$ the defining representation of $G_n$ (it is $n$-dimensional for $GL_n$, $2n$-dimensional for $Sp_{2n}$, and $({2n+1})$-dimensional for $O_{2n+1}$).

 We will now state the result showing that $\cc_t$ can be constructed as a subcategory in the ultraproduct of the categories $\cc_n$.
 For more details on the ultrafilters and ulraproducts see \cite{HK} or \cite{S}.
 A very detailed and nice explanation of the following construction can be found in \cite{K}.
-The original statement for transcendental $t$ is due to Pierre Deligne \cite{D1}.
+The original statement for transcendental $t$ is due to Pierre Deligne \cite{D1} (but is left without proof).
 And the similar statement for all values of $t$ (requiring passing to positive characteristics) was proved in \cite{H} by Nate Harman.

 Let $\cf$ be a nonprincipal ultrafilter on $\mathbb N$.
 We will fix some isomorphism of fields $ \prod_\cf \mathbbm k\simeq\mathbb C$.